 Graphene is a material consisting of only a single atom thick layer of carbon arranged in a hexagonal lattice.
 It is a unique material with extraordinary properties, such as incredible strength, great electrical and thermal conductivity and high flexibility to mention a few.
-Adding graphene to composites can transfer these properties into new and improved materials with increased mechanical strength, better abrasion resistance and antistatic properties.
+Adding graphene to composites can transfer these properties into new and improved materials with for example increased performance, better abrasion resistance, and conductive/antistatic properties.

 Informational video about graphene starring one of the fathers of graphene Sir Konstantin Novoselov.
 The video is narrated in Danish and produced by DR.

 Graphene is 200 times stronger than steel with a Young’s modulus and fracture strength of 1.0 TPa and 130 GPa, respectively, compared to steels Young’s modulus of 200 GPa and fracture strength of 585 MPa.
 These mechanical properties can be transferred to composites such as polymers or concrete.
 Pristine graphene is non-reactive and will agglomerate if it is not handled properly which will give no improvement to a composite.

 A single layer of graphene only absorbs 2.3% of light making it almost completely transparent.
 This means that a thin layer on for example glass can produce transparent conductive glass surfaces which can give new opportunities in construction and architecture.
 With just a few layers of graphene it even gives UV protection to protect either the polymer material it is combined with from UV degradation or protect light sensitive components.